Since then, however, a lot has changed.

 In case you haven’t seen it, the original campaign looked like this:

 Airbnb is another classic example.
 Airbnb gave an easy option to everyone who was posting their apartment on Airbnb to also post it on Craigslist.
 If the user opted-in, then the post was automatically posted on Craigslist as well.
-And in that post, there was a link which was redirecting back to the original post on Airbnb.
+And in that post, there was a link that was redirecting back to the original post on Airbnb.

 As if this wasn’t enough, Airbnb scraped craiglist.com and contacted each user who was looking to rent their place.
 Then, they sent a nice email basically saying “Hey, nice place you’ve got there, why don’t you also post in on Airbnb?”
 BOOM!